mengiefen/microverse-capstone-01/README.md

 - Technologies used: Github, Linters

 ## Getting Started
-Clone the repository and setup the linters
+Clone the repository and setup the linter

-### Prerequisites
+## Prerequisites
 - npm ( Node Package Manager )
 - git and Github Account